 As fossil fuels become less and less in the context of large-scale development and utilization by human beings, in recent years, the development and use of hydrogen energy have received increasing attention.
-Nimh battery has been paid more and more attention as an essential direction of hydrogen energy application.
+Ni-mh battery has been paid more and more attention as an essential direction of hydrogen energy application.
 Although the NIMH battery is indeed a good-performance battery, the nickel-metal hydride battery for aerospace is a high-voltage nickel-metal hydride battery.
-Such high-pressure hydrogen is quickly exploded when stored in a thin-walled container, and the Nimh battery also requires precious metals as catalysts to make it The cost has become costly, which is challenging to be accepted by civilians.
+Such ni-mh battery pack is high-pressure hydrogen is quickly exploded when stored in a thin-walled container, and the Nimh battery also requires precious metals as catalysts to make it The cost has become costly, which is challenging to be accepted by civilians.
 Therefore, foreign countries have begun to explore civilian low-voltage nickel-metal hydride batteries since the 1970s.
 Ni-MH cells are divided into high-voltage Ni-MH batteries and low-voltage Ni-MH batteries.
 The high-voltage nickel-metal hydride battery was first developed by M.Klein and J.F.Stockel of the United States in the early 1970s.
 The trend of replacing NiCh batteries with Nimh batteries and applying them to various satellites has formed.

 Structure and principle